 - Golf Buggy Safety Policy Acknowledgement Form (available from the Club Office)

 - Golf Buggy Route Guidelines (available from the Pro Shop)

 It is Club policy that when normal conditions exist ride-on buggies may be used.
-If certain weather conditions prevail a joint decision may be made by a representative from Greens Staff, Club Professional, Director(s) or Club Secretary to restrict the use of Buggies if it is likely to cause significant damage to the course in part or whole.
+If certain weather conditions prevail a decision will be made by the Chairman of Greens to restrict the use of buggies if it is likely to cause significant damage to the course in part or whole.

 Where restrictions are deemed necessary HGC will review the situation on at least a daily basis.

 Where conditions dictate buggies may be permitted, but only to those people who have a disability as defined by legislation and those who have an incapacity that would prevent them from playing golf without the use of a motorised ride-on golf buggy.

 Such persons must have lodged with the Club Administrator medical certificate signed by a registered General Practitioner confirming that they are unable to play a full round of golf without the use of a buggy.